nushell/nushell.github.io/lang-guide/lang-guide.md

 def fully [some?: int = 9] { $some }
 ```

-The above command has an optional parameter of type 'int' with a default value of 9.
+The above command has an optional parameter of type `int` with a default value of 9.

 #### Type annotations for flags.

 If a flag has a type annotation then it expects an argument matching that type
-which can be 'any' for all types.
+which can be `any` for all types.
 If the type is missing, then the flag is assumed
 to be a either present or not present at the call site.
 Thus, within the body of the command the type of that flag's named variable
-binding will be 'bool' and its value will be 'true' if the flag is present
+binding will be `bool` and its value will be `true` if the flag is present
-and 'false' if not present.
+and `false` if not present.

-You cannot use the 'bool' type as a flag annoatation as that is the same
+You cannot use the `bool` type as a flag annoatation as that is the same
 as the the existence or not of the occurrence of the flag.

 ### Closure parameters